About arc42

 • Enables independent development and deployment of all services

-• Each database is isolated per domain, ensuring fault isolation
+• Each data store is isolated per domain, ensuring fault isolation

 • Nginx provides security isolation for backend services